andrewjbeery/stock-tracer/README.md

 ```
 Retrieve the API Key:

-The API key is stored in a GitHub Gist.
-Ensure you have access to it and use the key when setting the environment variable.
+My API key is stored in a GitHub Gist.
+You can get yours through sendgrid.

 ## Building the Docker Image